Microsoft Configuration Manager: Components

-Requirements
+System requirements

-The requirements for Configuration Manager are always changing as the system becomes more and more complex.
-An up-to-date, detailed dive into the requirements can be found on the Microsoft Website Documentation here.
+The basic system requirements for Configuration Manager are variable and dependent on the scale of configuration.

 Product branding and naming

 Microsoft Configuration Management has gone through two brand changes.
 Both resulted in reducing confusion with other initialism as well as including the software in a Microsoft systems management portfolio.

 In 2007, System Management Service (SMS) became System Center Configuration Manager (SCCM).
 This helped avoid confusion with the Short Message Service (SMS) initialism and added the product, along with other system management tools, under a unified System Center brand.

-In 2019 Configuration Manager moved to the Microsoft Endpoint Manager suite to better align it with Microsoft Intune and related endpoint management solutions.
-This change also helped reduce confusion of the oft used initialism SCCM that is common in other industries such as The Society of Critical Care Medicine (SCCM).
+In 2019 Configuration Manager moved to the Microsoft Endpoint Manager suite to better align it with Microsoft Intune and related endpoint management products.
+This change also helped reduce confusion of the oft-used initialism SCCM that is common in other industries such as The Society of Critical Care Medicine (SCCM).
+In 2023 the term "endpoint" was removed to rename the product to Microsoft Configuration Manager.